Two-Dimensional Radiation-Hydrodynamic Simulations of Luminous Red Novae: Numerical methods

 \subsection{Tests and validation}

+Here, we shows basic tests and comparisons of our code.
 First, we performed the same tests for this version of the code as in our previous work \citep{Calderon2021}.
-Here, we additionally look at Type IIP supernovae, which have very well-understood light curves largely controlled by diffusion through recombining hydrogen envelope \citep[e.g.,][]{arnett80,kasen09}.
+Second, we performed simulations of Type IIP supernovae, which have very well-understood light curves largely controlled by diffusion through the recombining hydrogen envelope \citep[e.g.,][]{arnett80,kasen09}.
 Our experiment consists of two-dimensional runs similar to those we did for LRNe but with increased mass and kinetic and thermal energy of the ejecta while keeping the form of initial density and temperature profiles (Eqs.~[\ref{eq:rhoej},\ref{eq:temp}]) unchanged.
 In Figure~\ref{fig:iip}, we compare our results with a one-dimensional simulation with SNEC \citep{Morozova2015} with the default progenitor and without any radioactive nickel.
 We do not expect a perfect match, because SNEC explodes the star self-consistently, and we use a simple parameterized ejecta model.
-However, we see that our simulations with $\tejin$ (initial thermal energy at $t=3$\,days) between $2\times 10^5$\,K ($5.7\times 10^{49}$\,erg) and $4\times 10^5$\,K ($9.1\times 10^{50}$\,erg) are able to match the luminosity and duration of the plateau of the light curve.
-We also see that, despite the absence of radioactive nickel, SNEC produces a smaller luminosity drop at the end of the plateau followed by a more gradual decline.
-As expected, for Type IIP hydrogen recombination in the EOS does not play any noteworthy role.
-Our code consistently overpredicts $\teff$, which implies that the values reported in Fig.~\ref{fig:teff} might be too high.
-Here, our choice of density profile, $\kappa_\text{R}$, $\kappa_\text{P}$, and numerical resolution will play a role, while SNEC assumes radiation always in equilibrium with matter and uses only $\kappa_R$.
+Furthermore, SNEC assumes equilibrium between gas and radiation and a relatively high $\kappa_\text{R,floor} = 0.01$\,cm$^2$\,g$^{-1}$ in the envelope.
+However, we see that our simulations with $\tejin \approx 3\times 10^5$\,K (initial thermal energy at $t=3$\,days equal to $2.9\times 10^{50}$\,erg) are able to match the luminosity and duration of the plateau of the light curve.
+We also see that the codes disagree on the level of post-plateau luminosity and that for our code the value depends on the used EOS and opacities.
+As expected, for Type IIP supernovae hydrogen recombination in the EOS does not play any noteworthy role and we obtain effectively the same light curves with a simple $\Gamma$ law EOS.
+Finally, as we increase $T_\text{ej,in}$, the light curves develop a bump at around $t\approx 10$\,days, which is caused by the not completely realistic initial temperature profile, similarly to what we discuss for LRNe in the main text.
+We also obtain a relatively good match for the photospheric temperature between the two codes during the plateau phase.
+The agreement is worse during the first $\sim 20$\,days, where the simulation is influenced by initial conditions, and during the transition to the plateau, where our model nIIP3e5 shows much sharper drop, which is caused by increase in opacity due to dust.
+Dust formation in our code only manifests through temperature-dependent opacities, which is not entirely realistic in the context of IIP supernova light curves.